BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

-# YOLOv4-v3 Darknet GPU Inference API
+# YOLOv3-v4 Darknet GPU Inference API

-This is a repository for an object detection inference API using the Yolov4 and  Yolov3  Darknet framework.
+This is a repository for an object detection inference API using the Yolov3 Darknet framework.

-This Repository has also backward compatibility for state of the art Yolov3 models.
+This Repository has also support for state of the art Yolov4 models

 This repo is based on [AlexeyAB darknet repository](https://github.com/AlexeyAB/darknet).